 To be considered full-time, you must be enrolled or waitlisted for at least 36 units of courses that count towards degree requirements by the first day of classes each semester.
-You must have at least 36 units by the 10th day of classes to maintain full-time status.
+You must be registered for at least 36 units by the 10th day of classes to maintain full-time status.

 Registration time is determined by the Registrar's Office.
+Registration week is notated on the Academic Calendar.
 Note that if your account balance is greater than \$0.00, a hold will be placed on your registration.